CardioPy/CardioPy/README.md

 	- Only remove incorrectly added peaks with EKG.undo_add_peak NOT with EKG.rm_peak.
 	- Only re-add incorrectly removed peaks with EKG.undo_rm_peak NOT with EKG.add_peak.

-* If R peaks are not very pronounced, try:
+* If R peak detections are not accurate, try:
-	1. reducing the moving window size
+	1. changing the moving window size
-	2. reducing the upshift percentage
+	2. changing the upshift percentage
 	3. both<br>
         <img src="https://github.com/CardioPy/CardioPy/blob/master/example_run/advice_images/EKG_paramshift_new-edited.png">

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 BSD 3-Clause